-Cboe BZX Exchange, Inc. (the "Exchange" or "BZX") is filing with the Securities and Exchange Commission ("Commission") a proposed rule change to list and trade shares of the VanEck Bitcoin Trust (the "Trust"),3 under BZX Rule 14.11(e)(4), Commodity-Based Trust Shares.
+Cboe BZX Exchange, Inc. ("BZX" or the "Exchange") is filing with the Securities and Exchange Commission ("Commission" or "SEC") a proposed rule change to list and trade shares of the Global X Bitcoin Trust (the "Trust"),3 under BZX Rule 14.11(e)(4), Commodity-Based Trust Shares.